HabonRoof/RV-Link/README.md

 To build whole things from scratch without PlatformIO is a channalge, but we have done this before, so just follow our step and enjoy the tast of success.

 The RISC-V GNU toolchain can be download [HERE](https://github.com/riscv/riscv-gnu-toolchain) by RISC-V foundation.

+For more information about how to use the toolchain, you can reference our [Mpb-toolchain-Example]()

+## 1.2 For MS Windows User

+## 1.3 For OS X User

 # 2. Upload Firmware to GD32 RISC-V Nano/Pico

 ## 2.1 For Linux user:

-Install dfu-util to download the firmware into your target board.
+Install the newest(2020-08-10) dfu-util to download the firmware into your target board.

+The official source code is [HERE](https://sourceforge.net/p/dfu-util/dfu-util/ci/master/tree/), please follow the instruction of the README file of dfu-util.

 ## 2.2 For Windows user: